anshul-kumar1/scrumAI/ENVIRONMENT_SETUP.md

 - **Notion Parent Page ID**: Extract from the URL of the page where you want to create new pages
 - **Supabase URL**: Found in your Supabase project settings
 - **Supabase Anon Key**: Found in your Supabase project API settings
+- **GitHub Token**: Create a personal access token in GitHub settings with repo permissions
+- **GitHub Owner**: Your GitHub username or organization name
+- **GitHub Repo**: The repository name where issues will be created

 ### 3. Security Notes